Nominating and Corporate Governance Committee Charter

 Adopted June 5, 2013, subject to effectiveness of the Company’s Registration Statement on Form S-1.

 Antonio M. Gotto, Jr. was appointed to our board of directors in January 2014.
 Antonio is Co-Chairman of the Board of Overseers of the Joan and Sanford I. Weill Medical College of Cornell University and Vice President of Cornell University.
 From January 1997 to December 2011, he served as the Stephen and Suzanne Weiss Dean of the Joan and Sanford I. Weill Medical College of Cornell University and Provost for Medical Affairs of Cornell University.
 Previously, Antonio served as J.S.
 Abercrombie Chair of Atherosclerosis and Lipoprotein Research and Chairman and Professor of the Department of Medicine at Baylor College of Medicine and Methodist Hospital.
 Antonio currently serves as a member of the Institute of Medicine of the National Academy of Sciences and a Fellow of the American Academy of Arts and Sciences.
 He is also a past president of the International Atherosclerosis Society and a past president of the American Heart Association.
-Antonio holds a BA degree from Vanderbilt University, a DPhil degree in Biochemistry from Oxford University in England, where he was a Rhodes Scholar, and an MD degree from Vanderbilt University School of Medicine.
+He was a member of the Board of Directors of Aegerion Pharmaceuticals, Inc. until December 2, 2016, when it merged to form Novelion Therapeutics, Inc. (NASDAQ: NVLN).
+Antonio holds a BA degree from Vanderbilt University, a DPhil degree in Biochemistry from Oxford University in England, where he was a Rhodes Scholar, and an MD from Vanderbilt University School of Medicine.
 Antonio completed his residency training at Massachusetts General Hospital in Boston, Massachusetts.
-He is also a member of the Board of Directors of Aegerion Pharmaceuticals, Inc.

 Mark E. McGovern, MD, FACC, FACP was appointed to our board of directors in February 2014.
 Mark is a board-certified cardiologist with over 20 years of experience developing lipid regulating therapies.
 His experience includes 11 years at Bristol-Myers Squibb, where Mark was responsible for the clinical development of pravastatin (Pravachol®), in particular the programs for atherosclerosis regression and coronary heart disease prevention, including the WOSCOPS (West of Scotland Coronary Prevention Study), CARE(Cholesterol and Recurrent Events), and LIPID (Long-Term Intervention with Pravastatin in Ischaemic Disease) trials.
 He subsequently spent 10 years at Kos Pharmaceuticals, where he last served as executive vice president, medical affairs, and chief medical officer.
 During his career at Kos, Mark oversaw the phase IV trials of extended-release niacin (Niaspan®), and the registration programs for the first combination lipid therapies, niacin extended-release/lovastatin (Advicor®) and niacin extended release/simvastatin (Simcor®).
 He currently serves as a consultant to the pharmaceutical industry for cardiovascular and atherosclerosis drug development.
 Mark earned his bachelor’s degree summa cum laude from Princeton University and his medical degree from the University of Vermont.
 Mark is a Fellow of the American College of Cardiology and the American College of Physicians.
 He has published extensively on lipid management and its role in the treatment of coronary heart disease.